Do you feel frustrated because a link you want to post on Facebook doesn't show an image? Or a super small one? We feel you.

 Our Placid WordPress plugin does not only allow you to set images for Facebook, Twitter (and Pinterest!).
 It will also create the images automatically from your posts.
 So you don't even have to open Photoshop and design them yourself any more.

-Recommended Open Graph & Twitter Card image sizes
+Recommended Open Graph and Twitter Card image sizes

 We would recommend to use these image sizes if you don't want your images to be cut off weirdly: